johann-solo/om-go/site/content/blog/2016-10-26-mezethes-to-meals 2.10.23 PM.markdown

 date:   2016-10-26 09:30:35 -0400
 author: Joanne
 permalink: mezethes-to-meals
-categories: blog
+categories: sides
-image: OCT2016/mezethes.jpg
+thumbnail: /img/OCT2016/mezethes.jpg
-tags:
+tags: ["Greek", "meatballs"]
-    - food
-excerpt: <p>Have a Greek party at home with these classic and easy to make appetizers</p>
+excerpt: Have a Greek party at home with these classic and easy to make appetizers
 ---
 Who doesn't enjoy a nice meal at a Greek restaurant? &mdash; if you have one around where you are living that is.
 Greek food though, like most ethnic food, tastes way better when it's homemade in my opinion.
 These two recipes are just a couple of my favourite *mezethakia* or appetizers I love to order when I'm out at a Greek restaurant.
 But they are so easy to make and recreate in the comfort of your own home.
 Plus you can eat as much of it as you want at home without thinking about the cost of a second order.
 <br>